wmutschl/mutschler.eu/content/linux/backup.md

     fifei -->|"BTRBK<br/>(hourly btrfs send/receive)"| fifei_2
     fifei -->|"restic<br/>(daily snapshots)"| wasabi

-    wasabi -->|"restic<br/>(quarterly restore)"| porsche
+    wasabi -->|"rclone sync<br/>(quarterly)"| porsche
 ```

 The most important piece of my backup strategy is Nextcloud which runs on my Ubuntu Server VPS (located in a datacenter in Frankfurt).
 On the one hand, this enables me to sync data between machines (which is one layer of redundancy) but if I mess up on one machine this will spread to all of my machines.
 So on the other hand, I take incremental hourly snapshots and backups of all data on the VPS.
 With this I can restore data from different points in time which is very important as corrupt files or malware stays often undetected for quite some time.
 The VPS itself has two disks and I combine these into RAID1 managed by the filesystem btrfs.
 I then create two partitions, one for the system and services, and the other one as send/receive target for the backups.
 Due to RAID1 managed by btrfs, I can do a monthly scrub of my data to find inconsistencies and (if there are any) btrfs will correct these automatically.
 This is also useful for backing up of my git repositories from GitHub and Gitlab.
 For this I use Gitea to mirror my repositories and due to the hourly snapshots on the VPS these get a continuous backup as well.

 I do have several other backups and redundancies due to machines being backed up to external disks, which I also keep at different locations.
 Ideally, this happens automatically, if there is another internal disk in the computer or if the external disks are always connected to a docking station.
 Otherwise, one needs to manually connect the external disks on a regular schedule and run the backup.
 So for this I have created reminders in my calendar that keep bugging me to do a backup.

 Nevertheless if all my machines, the VPS, and all external disks at all different locations brake or burn down simultaneously, I have one last backup as I keep (encrypted) snapshots of my data on a paid (but cheap) cloud storage plan of Wasabi.
 Of course, it is of uttermost importance to regularly check the integrity of the data.
-Therefore, every 3 months, I download the latest snapshot of Wasabi to a dedicated external HDD drive.
-While the data (about 1.5TB) downloads I validate my other backups, by going randomly through folders (particularly the most important ones) and opening documents and pictures.
-I do the same for the Wasabi data when the download is finished.
-As a neat by-product, the downloaded data on the external HDD serves as one more backup, albeit with no snapshots.
+Therefore, every 3 months, I sync all data of Wasabi to a dedicated external HDD drive using `rclone`.
+While the data (about 1TB) downloads I validate my other backups, by going randomly through folders (particularly the most important ones) and opening documents and pictures.
+When the download finishes I do a `restic -r MYREPO check --read-data` on the dedicated external HDD drive.
+Afterwards I open the latest snapshot and go through the most important files and folders.

 ## Machines and Tools